The contents of template class library can be classified in to one of five areas.

 closely as possible whilst also including extensions applicable to their fixed size nature.
 Some are equivalents of STL

 containers; others have no standard equivalent.
-Due to the underlying storage architecture the containers are extremely
+Due to the underlying storage architecture the containers are

 A set of templates that supply the basic framework for implementing popular design patterns.
-Template techniques are
+Template techniques

 are used to ensure that implementation mistakes are usually caught at compile time.

 A set of mathematical templates; both compile time constants and algorithms such as hash codes and CRCs.

 A catch-all for all other template classes.
 Some of these are reverse engineered from the C++ 11 standard; others

-generally useful utilities.
+being generally useful utilities.

 Finding errors within an embedded system can be difficult due to the performance and space restrictions imposed

 overheads to be chosen according to the situation and requirements.
 See error_handler

-The library is supplied with a full set of unit tests, with project files for Visual Studio 2015 and Code::Blocks with GCC
+The library is supplied with a full set of unit tests, with project files for Visual Studio 2017 and Code::Blocks with GCC

 (Windows & Linux configurations are included).
-There are currently over 1700 tests.
+There are currently over 3300 tests.

 compiles without errors under these compilers.